Sharma-IT/spell-checker-for-ci-cd/README.md

 ## Dependencies

-- Python - high-level, general-purpose programming language.
+- Python - high-level, general-purpose programming language
 - `pnpm` - Fast, disk space efficient package manager.
 Can be installed with either `npm` or `yarn`
 - `codespell` - Spell checker for source code.
 Has to be installed with `pip`